 Image: Freestyle dancers, parents & teacher with Ella as part of BBC Dance Passion Filming

-Disco Queen 5 venue tour - Supporting ACE document
+Disco Queen Supporting ACE document

-A five venue, Northern tour of Disco Queen; a dance-theatre show about growing up as a competitive Disco Freestyle dancer.
+Application to ACE to fund a five venue, Northern tour of Disco Queen; a dance-theatre show about growing up as a competitive Disco Freestyle dancer.

 Venues include: